MLSAKIIT/stablediffusionlora/projectinfo.md

 ## 2. Technology Overview

 ### 2.1 Stable Diffusion 1.4
-- A powerful text-to-image model capable of generating photo-realistic images
+- A basic text-to-image model capable of generating photo-realistic images
 - Can create 512x512 pixel images from text descriptions

 ### 2.2 Low-Rank Adaptation (LoRA)
-- An efficient fine-tuning technique that adapts large models with few parameters
+- A fine-tuning technique that adapts large models with few parameters
 - Allows for quick customization of Stable Diffusion without extensive resources

 ## 3. Practical Applications and Examples

-Participants can choose from various exciting applications, such as:
+Participants can choose from various exciting applications, including but not limited to:

 ### 3.1 Anime Style Generator
 - Dataset: Collect 1000-5000 anime images from a specific style or artist